Application Guidelines

 Application can be submitted by:

-• Non-Belarusian media outlets, which employ or contract Belarusian journalists, and produce content on situation in Belarus.
+Non-Belarusian media outlets, which employ or contract Belarusian journalists, and have clear focus on Belarus.

-The main outputs expected from a supported project is the high-quality print, broadcasted or online media and creative media and media art products addressing the Belarusian audiences in Belarus and abroad.
+The main outputs expected from a supported project is the high-quality digital, online, broadcasted or print media or media art products addressing the Belarusian audiences in Belarus.
 Content can be produced in Belarusian and Russian.

 All the media and media arts products created within the projects can be released in local, national, or regional media in Belarus or in international media, which is dispersed and consumed via traditional or digital media.
-Freelance journalists need to have or launch their own media tool or to document the access to any independent mass media tool to qualify for a grant.
-The start-up young journalists and media artists are highly encouraged to apply.
+Freelance journalists need to have their own media tool.

 Funding principles